phattnguyen728/git-practice/README.md

 **

 1. Pull the latest changes from **main**

-2. Switch to "**task/exercise-1**"

-3. Change Step 2 to the following text and save:

-		Step 2: Learn the basics of git by using it in your Mod 3 project

-4. Git merge **main**

-5. Get a merge conflict
+2. Run `sh merge.sh` if you are on a mac or run `.\merge.ps1` if you are on windows

-6. Use VSCode merge conflict editor to resolve your conflict by choosing the local changes
+3. Resolve the merge conflict by choosing the local changes

-7. Stage your changes

-8. Commit your changes

-9. Push your branch

-10. Make another merge request and merge.
+4. Make a merge request towards main
+5. Merge the merge request